max360se/configs/README.md

 configs
 =======

-My configs
+My configs.
 Licence?
 These are configs, licence makes no sense